dbynoe/Trans-Lux-LED-Ticker/README.md

 The sign doesn't apear to have a built in character map, so you have to render the text/graphics yourself.

 Protocol Command List:  I am going to use decimal equivalents for the byte values.

-4 - clears the screen
+*4 - clears the screen
-5 - writes the buffer to the screen - send a colour and up to 5 data bytes first *colour modes* - The sign can only do two colours at once, with off being a colour 6 - red pixel
+*5: writes the buffer to the screen - send a colour and up to 5 data bytes first colour modes: The sign can only do two colours at once, with off being a colour *6: red pixel
-7 - green
+*7: green
-8 - orange
+*8: orange
-9 - interlaced red and green
+*9: interlaced red and green
-10 - red and orange
+*10: red and orange
-11 - green and red
+*11: green and red
-12 - green and orange
+*12: green and orange
-13 - orange and red
+*13: orange and red
-14 - orange and green
+*14: orange and green

- */colour modes*
-15 - makes the sign blink at ~1hz
+*15: makes the sign blink at ~1hz
-16 - stops the blinking
+*16: stops the blinking
-*data blocks*
+data blocks
-32 - 63 first block of 5 leds
+*32-63 first block of 5 leds
-64 -  95 second block of 5
+*64-95 second block of 5
-96 - 127 - third block of 5
+*96-127: third block of 5
-128 - 159 forth block of 5
+*128-159: forth block of 5
-160 - 191 - fifth block - bottom row ignored (screen is 24 pixels high not 25).
+*160-191: fifth block - bottom row ignored (screen is 24 pixels high not 25).